-\mathcal{J} rom an altitude of 3,000 feet, the Launching Area is still the most clearly defined of all the areas.
+\mathcal{F} rom an altitude of 3,000 ft., Image Map 5 illustrates that the Launching area is still the most clearly defined of all the areas.

-The Main Gate entrance and the perimeter road to the LCT, Ready Room, and Missile Maintenance is very evident.
-Although it's not clear to me what is going on below the main gate.
-That area is torn up for some reason.
+The Launching Area Main Gate entrance and the perimeter road to the LCT, Ready Room, and the Assembly Building (Missile Maintenance) are still quite evident.

-Also, the inner perimeter section service roads, as well as the section locations themselves are all very discernible.
-The LCT/Ready Room area seems a bit less evident, with signs of replanting or forestation.
+Also, the inner perimeter sections service road, as well as the section locations themselves are all very discernible.
+The LCT/Ready Room area seems a bit less evident, with the signs of replanting or forestation in evidence.

-The Niederhofen vineyards below Bravo Section is still as I remember it, and is illustrated on the website, second image down on the link that follows.
+The Niederhofen vineyards below Bravo Section is still as I remember it, and is illustrated on the website in the Launching Area Section.
 Click Here to view the image.

-For the most part the site is going back to nature, which is as it should be rather than being destroyed in some sort of conflict or conflagration.
-It served its time and now it's done.
+For the most part the site is going back to nature, which is as it should be rather than being destroyed by some sort of conflict or conflagration.
+It served its time and now it is done.